 - the value of mortgage originations;

-- the expected margin between interest earned on mortgage portfolios and interest paid on deposits;
+- the expected spread between interest earned on mortgage portfolios and interest paid on deposits;

-- the relative continued health of real estate markets;
+- the relative uncertainty and volatility of real estate markets;

-- acceptance of the Company's products in the marketplace;
+- acceptance of our products in the marketplace;

 - availability of key personnel;